spectrocloud/librarium/packages/docs/content/04-clusters/3-cluster-management/5-backup-restore.md

 # Overview

-Spectro Cloud provides a convenient backup option to backup the Kubernetes cluster state into object storage and restore it at a later point in time if required to the same or a different cluster.
-Besides backing up Kubernetes native objects like Pods, DaemonSets, Services, etc, persistent volumes can also be snapshotted and maintained as part of the backup.
-Internally, Spectro Cloud leverages an open source tool called Velero to provide these capabilities.
-Multiple backups of a cluster can be maintained simultaneously.
+Spectro Cloud provides a convenient backup option to backup the Kubernetes cluster state into object storage and restores it at a later point in time if required to the same or a different cluster.
+Besides backing up Kubernetes native objects like Pods, DaemonSets, Services, etc., persistent volumes can also be snapshotted and maintained as part of the backup.
+Internally, Spectro Cloud leverages an open-source tool called Velero to provide these capabilities.
+In addition, multiple backups of a cluster can be maintained simultaneously.
 # Backup Locations

 AWS S3 and other S3 compliant object stores such as MinIO are currently supported as backup locations.
 These locations can be configured and managed from the 'Settings' option under 'Project' and can be selected as a backup location while backing up any cluster in the project.